qazpllp/tob/Readme.md

 This pushes the stories branch to heroku for building, which must take a master/main branch name.
 The use of the stories branch is that it contains all the stories in pdf,html form already.
 This prevents the requirement of using an extra paid extention for storing static files (e.g. AWS S3).
 It is useful so the deployment is entirely free, but prevents the future possibility of dynamic file uploads and user-specified file changes.

 Add environment variables `URL` and `CSRF_URL`

+## About

+Uses postgresql in particular due to its "Full text search" capabilities.
+This provides a powerful search feature built right into the database without using external services.

+## To populate the database

+Run the following commands in order

+ - `python manage.py find_stories` to search TOB for stories.
+Populates titles, authors, e.t.c.
+ - `python manage.py get_stories` to download stories from TOB.
+Populates word count, text, and a cache file of the story
+ - `python manage.py import_tags` to map tag slugs to a human-understandable phrase
+ - `python manage.py convert_text` to convert stored story text into a more consistent format outputted as pdf, html.